PEBC EE Exam Questions #9

 Answer: D

-Question 15: JT is 65 year old male with angina and hypertension.
-Currently, JT is taking Valsartan for hypertension but JT’s blood pressure is out of control.
+Question 15: JT is a 65-year-old male with angina and hypertension.
+Currently, JT is taking Valsartan for hypertension, but JT’s blood pressure is out of control.
 Which of the following drugs is the appropriate addition for JT?

 Click here to see the answer